 The original title of the first book of Pantagruel was as follows: Pantagruel, The horrifying and dreadful deeds and prowess of the most famous Pantagruel, king of the dipsodes son of the great Giant Gargantua.
 It was published in 1532.
 It spawned five sequels.
-Various editions exist, including an early edition from the 1530s in which Salel, a courtier of Francois I’s court, writes an introduction that refers to the author of Pantagruel as akin to Democritus, the ancient Greek pre-Socratic philosopher (the “atomist” as Bertrand Russell once referred to him, or elsewhere known as the “laughing philosopher.”)
+Various editions exist, including an early edition from the 1530s in which Salel, a courtier of Francois I’s court, writes an introduction that refers to the author of Pantagruel as akin to Democritus, the ancient Greek pre-Socratic philosopher (the “atomist” as Bertrand Russell once referred to him, and elsewhere he is known as the “laughing philosopher.”)
 The introductory poem concludes with “long live all good Pantagruelists” -as if the text spawned some kind of religious cult.
-Perhaps we see later Pantagruelists in the figures of Arthur Rimbaud or Jack Kerouac and ‘The Beats.’
+Perhaps we see later “Pantagruelist” writers in the figures of Arthur Rimbaud or Jack Kerouac and ‘The Beats.’

 Rabelaisian – a descriptive word meaning someone who is chaotically or perhaps even crudely and absurdly humorous.